TheMinefighter/StorageManagementTool/docs/usage.md

 which makes it required for the program to run some commands "as user" therefore it needs the name and password of an administrator account.
 These are NOT stored between sessions.
-These are securely stored as [SecureString and thereby encrypted](https://msdn.microsoft.com/en-us/library/system.security.securestring(v=vs.110).aspx#Anchor_5), so that even if my program would want to it couldn't get your password in plain text.
+These are securely stored as [SecureString and thereby encrypted](https://msdn.microsoft.com/en-us/library/system.security.securestring(v=vs.110).aspx#Anchor_5), so that even if my program would want to it could not get your password in plain text.
 To erase these from memory in a session go to Settings > Authorizations and click "Delete Credentials" thereby your encrypted password gets disposed.